|Best Classic Lever Action||The Winchester Model 94||Check Price||

 Still, this rifle action should be appreciated for what it is.
 Here’s a short review of the state of the lever:

-It set new standards for frightfulness of line and disharmony of shape, but the BLR is a good gun, and its appearance has been improved in recent years.
+It set new standards for frightfulness of line and disharmony of shape, but the BLR is one of the best lever action rifles, and its appearance has been improved in recent years.
 It feeds from a box magazine and is chambered for high-velocity cartridges.
 Thanks to a ratchet system that runs its bolt back and forward, the BLR is extremely smooth and fast.
 It remains handicapped by a trigger that you can sort of live with, and accuracy that is, for the most part, okay but no better.

 Takedown lever actions are almost as old as lever actions, but the idea has been reborn.
 This year, Browning is offering takedown models in all its BLR variants.
 Locked into the receiver, the barrel is released by a lever mechanism.
 And instead of mounting the scope on the receiver, you put a long-eye-relief model on the barrel, which should eliminate any point-of-impact shift when you reassemble it.
 Check availability here.